DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 .. note::

-    In case of inline processed packets, ``rte_mbuf.udata64`` field would be used by the driver to relay information on the security processing associated with the packet.
+    In case of inline processed packets, ``RTE_SECURITY_DYNFIELD_NAME`` field would be used by the driver to relay information on the security processing associated with the packet.
 In ingress, the driver would set this in Rx path while in egress, ``rte_security_set_pkt_metadata()`` would perform a similar operation.
 The application is expected not to modify the field